Joachim Gutkeled: Early life

-Joachim married Ruthenian princess Maria Romanovna in the second half of the 1260s.
-She was the daughter of Roman Danylovich, Prince of Navahrudak and Gertrude von Babenberg (the general heiress of her family), who were married with King Béla's mediation in 1250, after he met and concluded a peace treaty with Roman's father, Daniil Romanovich, Prince of Halych.
+Joachim married Ruthenian princess Maria Romanovna in the second half of the 1260s, most plausibly in 1269 or 1270.
+She was the daughter of Roman Danylovich, Prince of Navahrudak and Gertrude von Babenberg (the general heiress of her family), who were married with King Béla's mediation in 1250, after he met and concluded a peace treaty with Roman's father, Daniel Romanovich, the prince of Galicia.
 With this marriage, Joachim Gutkeled became a relative of three royal dynasties – the Árpáds, the Babenbergs, which were extinct on the male branch by then, and the Rurikids.
+The marriage of Joachim and Maria resulted that Gertrude was expelled from Styria by her rival Ottokar II.
 The couple produced only a daughter, leaving Joachim without male descendants.
 Their daughter, Clara married Roland Borsa, who served as Voivode of Transylvania in 1282 and from 1284 to 1294.
 Her daughters' quarter was paid by Paul Gutkeled's sons in 1322.
 She was still alive in 1337.